Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 and seamlessly do things while providing a native-like experience for users.

 ### What is the difference between the original version and the PWA?
-There functionality is identical, however the PWA will open and load without internet / wi-fi.
+Their functionality is identical, however the PWA will open and load without internet / wi-fi.
 The original version depends entirely on the network.

 ### PWA's folder structure vs. Static / Vanilla JS website's architecture